Following the latest government guidance, our buildings are currently closed.

 When you arrive at the Crucible, and once inside the building, please maintain a safe distance from others at all times.
 Travel routes have been assessed and measures put in place to help you move through the building whilst keeping your distance from others.
 There are clear markings directing you to your specific door colour (printed on your e-ticket).
 Our teams will be on hand to offer support.

-We’ll use non-contact digital thermometers to check your temperature when you arrive for the show.
+We’ll use non-contact digital thermometers to check your temperature when you arrive for the show (this does not apply to those aged under 11).
 If you have an elevated temperature (over 37.8 degrees) we won’t be able to admit you to the theatre and we will arrange for a credit or transfer of your booking.

 On arrival, you may be required to queue in Tudor Square and will be directed by staff to maintain social distancing.
 Arrival times are staggered, which will help us guide you to your seat safely, socially distanced.
 Your arrival time is visible on the seat as part of the booking process, and printed on your confirmation email and e-ticket.
 Please arrive at the Crucible as close to your arrival time as possible.